Radio Operator

 by Staff Reporter

-If you have a love for radio, communicating with others, and are organised then a career as a Radio Operator might be perfect for you.
+If you have a love for radio, communicating with others, and are organised, then a career as a Radio Operator might be perfect for you.

-Radio Operators are responsible for broadcasting messages, operating radio equipment, and producing programing for broadcasts.
 They work indoors, mostly in a radio booth.
 They need to be trained and proficient in the use of radio equipment.
 It is preferable that a radio operator have at least a high school matric certificate.
 However, some employers require degrees in fields such as radio engineering or communications.
 Some also require certifications for working with electrical and radio equipment.

 Required School Subjects